fedecarpi/jazz-chrome-extension/README.md

-# jazz-chrome #
+# jazz-chrome-extension #

-This is a repository for the project jazz-chrome-extesion, which is basically a chrome extension that let you do quick searches to a previously configured Jazz server.
+This is a repository for the project jazz-chrome-extension, which is basically a basic extension for chrome that let you do quick Work Items searches to a previously configured Jazz server.

-## jazz-chrome ##
+## Installation ##

 For installing this extension into chrome read [this](https://support.google.com/chrome_webstore/answer/2664769?hl=en-GB&rd=2) tutorial.